 - Government Ministers are unwilling to admit that they are not solely responsible for important decisions.

 • MPs want to be able to continue to write to fellow MPs (currently serving as Ministers) about all aspects of a department’s performance.
 (A small number refuse even to correspond with Agency Chief Executives, for instance about the Driver and Vehicle Licensing decisions.)

 - Last, but not least, many senior officials would not like to be publicly accountability for the effectiveness of their departments, knowing that this would open up areas of conflict with their political masters.

-The third approach (the various interesting questions) suffers from lack of profile.
-Nobody – least of all anyone in a hard-pressed coalition government – has the time or energy to investigate these questions, nor the inclination to stir a nest full of hornets who would be devoted to maintaining the status quo. ...
+The third, incremental, approach suffers from lack of profile.
+Nobody has the time or energy to investigate the questions listed above, nor the inclination to stir the nest full of hornets that would be devoted to maintaining the status quo. ...
 A pity, really.